 This is used to give users a key that they can use to encrypted data for which there is no encryption path.
 This may happen, for example, if encrypted files are copied to a location for which no encryption rules have been defined (with encryption deactivated).
 They can then use this key to access these files with the appropriate key.
+A key without a path is usually also required to re-encrypt data, and always when there is no longer an encryption rule for this (old) key (see also the note in the section "Encryption rules" on page 111).

-If a key is created without a path, the system automatically creates a new placeholder to allow other keys without a path to be generated.
+If a key is assigned without a path, the system automatically creates a new placeholder to allow other keys without a path to be generated.